 Please see here for some latest images of how residents are spending their time in recent days.

 Thank you to all of you who have sent supportive messages and who have respected the changing policies at Askham around visitors.

 We are more than happy to provide updates and share information over the phone more frequently than we do currently.
-We will shortly be providing devices in each Home to facilitate Skype calls or other modes of communication.
+We have provided devices in each Home to facilitate Skype calls or other modes of communication.

 We are limiting the number of people entering into resident quarters within each unit on site which means restricting non-essential visitors.
 If you are unsure if a planned visit to Askham is essential, please ring ahead.
 We will evaluate on a case by case basis.

 We are arranging many meetings to take place by video or phone conference.

 Any meetings that do proceed in person will be held in the Quiet Lounge, downstairs in Askham Grove.
 There is a wash basin in an adjacent room and this corridor is accessible from an external door without having to go through resident areas.